hapax/hapax.github.io/assets/simple-physics.md

 Partly, it is a matter of convention.
 We tend to think of physics as a body of natural law, and methods as dictated by these laws.
-We conventionally analyse mechanical problems by adding up vectors, and draw circuits to represent the flow of electricity; these methods are indeed suitable and well-adapted.
+We conventionally analyse mechanics problems by adding up vectors, and draw circuits to represent the flow of electricity; these methods are indeed suitable and well-adapted.
-But they are low leverage *precisely because* they are well-adapted.
+But they are low leverage *precisely because* they are too specific.
 It might come as a surprise, for instance, that we can [add vectors](https://en.wikipedia.org/wiki/Phasor) to describe the flow of electricity, and